Age is just a number, not a prescription.

 Here are some tips on how to improve your skin moisture:

 - Look for oil-based cream that’s so thick it comes in a jar, not a pump bottle

 - Wear sunscreen to protect your skin from sun damage

 - Exfoliate your skin to gently remove dead skin cell and uncover new cells

 - Get a massage to increase blood flow to the skin for a healthy glow

 - Drink water or eat hydrating fruits to maintain optimal hydration and to keep skin looking plump and maintain elasticity

-Proper hydration is essential when it comes to optimal health, overall wellness, and physiological performance.
+Proper hydration is essential practice for healthy aging when it comes to optimal health, overall wellness, and physiological performance.

 As we age our sensation of thirst diminishes, we tend to lose more water through urine, and have an overall lower total body percentage of water, putting us as higher risk for dehydration.